dimanikulin/fva/FVADocMD/BUILD_RELEASE.md

 Still you can use [MS studio solution](./FVASW.sln) to build locally on Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.

 ## Building the docs
 &nbsp;&nbsp;&nbsp; To re-generate the docs you need to re-execute [documentation workflow](https://github.com/dimanikulin/fva/blob/master/.github/workflows/releaseDocs.yml) from workflow.
 As result you will have [this](./DoxyGeneratedDoc.pdf)
-TBD - describe how

 # Branch strategy
 &nbsp;&nbsp;&nbsp; GitHub actions is used to implement the releasing of the product.